KanteronSystems/blogen/site/content/post/2019-05-01-investor-relations-app.md

 ---

-After raising $2.3M in its first round of investment, Kanteron Systems launches its own Investors Relations app to manage up to date information exchange.
+After raising $2.3M in a PPL (Profit Participation Loan), Kanteron Systems launches its own Investors Relations app to manage up to date information exchange.

 <!--more-->